Here’s how you should include skills on a resume like a pro!

 Hard skills to include on your resume

-Hard skills on your resume don’t refer to difficult skills or areas of expertise: they’re the objective technical skills needed to do the job a company is hiring for.
-You should list your relevant hard skills throughout your resume, such as in your professional summary, skills section, work experience, and education.
+Hard skills don’t refer to difficult skills or areas of expertise; they’re the objective technical skills needed to do the job a company is hiring for.
+You should list relevant hard skills throughout your resume, such as in your professional summary, skills section, work experience, and education.

 1. Knowledge of specific computer applications

 You need computer skills on your resume.
-Hard skills include job specific technical skills such as computer applications, software, and overall digital literacy.
-Even if you’re not applying for a job in IT, you should include the computer programs you’re familiar with in your resume skills section if they are relevant to the position.
+Hard skills include job-specific technical skills such as computer applications, software, and overall digital literacy.
+Even if you’re not applying for a job in IT, you should include the computer programs you’re familiar with if they’re relevant to the position.

-In general, you shouldn’t include Microsoft Office on a resume.
-At this point, it’s expected that office workers know how to use word processors.
-However, if you’re heavily experienced in Microsoft Excel, you can mention this in the relevant experience section.
+In general, you don’t need to include Microsoft Office on a resume.
+In this day and age, it’s expected that office workers know how to use word processors.
+However, if you’re heavily experienced in Excel, for example, you can mention this in the relevant experience section.

 Example of using numbers to showcase skills in your experience section:

-Implemented inventory management system using Microsoft Excel to track shipments and deliveries, saving an estimated three hours and $250 per week previously spent on redundant orders.
+• Implemented an inventory management system, using Microsoft Excel to track shipments and deliveries, saving an estimated three hours and $250 per week previously spent on redundant orders.

-If you are in a highly technical field like IT or engineering, you should have a specific technical skills section on your resume to list all your proficiencies.
+If you’re in a highly technical field like IT or engineering, you should have a specific technical skills section on your resume to list all proficiencies.
 Head over to our guide on including technical skills on your resume.

 2. Applicable certificates or degrees

 When the job posting description includes certifications or degrees as a requirement, be sure to include them on your resume.
-If you don’t meet these requirements, you may want to hold off applying for this type of job until you have earned them.
+If you don’t meet these requirements, you may want to hold off applying for this type of job until you’ve earned them.

-Notice that this item says ‘applicable,’ though: there are cases when your education might not help your resume, such as in these examples:
+Notice that this item says “applicable.”
+There are cases when your education might not help your resume, such as in these examples:

-Multiple certifications on similar topics might make your resume look cluttered.
-Pick your top three based on issuing entity, recency, or preference and add the other ones to your LinkedIn.
+• Multiple certifications on similar topics might make your resume look cluttered.
+Pick your top three based on issuing entity, recency, or preference, and add the others to your LinkedIn page.

 If you don’t have the training or experience an employer wants, you can always learn a new hard skill!
 Unlike soft skills, which are mostly innate, hard skills can be acquired and improved all the time.